-Registration fees for the right to use property within a state or local area are also deductible as a business expense.
+You also may deduct as a business expense registration fees for the right to use property within a state or local area.

 Example.
-In 1995, May and Julius Winter drove their car 7,000 business miles out of a total of 10,000 miles.
-They had to pay \$25 for their 1995 state license tags and \$20 for their city registration sticker.
+May and Julius Winter drove their car 7,000 business miles out of a total of 10,000 miles during the tax year.
+They had to pay \$25 for their annual state license tags and \$20 for their city registration sticker.
 They also paid \$235 in city personal property tax on the car, for a total of \$280.
-They are claiming their actual car expenses for 1995.
+They are claiming their actual car expenses for the year.
 Because they used the car 70% for business, they can deduct 70% of the \$280, or \$196, as a business expense.

-Sales taxes.
-Sales tax you pay on a service or on the purchase or use of property is treated as part of the cost of the service or property.
+Sales tax.
+Treat any sales tax you pay on a service or on the purchase or use of property as part of the cost of the service or property.
 If the service or the cost or use of the property is a deductible business expense, you can deduct the tax as part of that service or cost.
-If the property purchased is merchandise for resale, the sales tax is part of the cost of the merchandise.
+If the property is merchandise bought for resale, the sales tax is part of the cost of the merchandise.
 If the property is depreciable, the sales tax is added to the basis for depreciation.
 Get Publication 551 for information on the basis of property.

-Do not deduct state and local sales taxes imposed on the buyer that you were required to collect and pay over to the state or local government.
+Do not deduct state and local sales taxes imposed on the buyer that you must collect and pay over to the state or local government.
 These taxes are not included in gross receipts or sales.